Your cart

 Likewise, the intensity and duration of the fragrances allow us to remain in contact with our closest people, who inevitably associate our fragrance with us.

-Some of the results of research in aromacology are the following:
+Some of the results of research on the neurological responses of smell are the following:

 • Brain waves: the aroma of jasmine increases beta waves that occur more frequently in states of concentration or high emotionality; while the aroma of sandalwood and pine increases the generation of alpha waves, which is the dominant brain frequency in states of relaxation.

-• Lowers blood pressure with the aroma of neroli and valerian.
+• Lowers blood pressure with the aroma of neroli.

 • Micro vibration is a fine tremor observed in warm-blooded animals influenced by muscle tension.
 This indicator decreased with orange and lavender aromas.
 The aromas of jasmine, chamomile and musk increased the micro vibration and with it, muscle tension.